 - Think about whether you wish to clear cookies.
 Whilst they are tracking your web activity, they can be useful.

 - Cookies can be outdated/corrupted – This can cause error messages to appear.

-- They fill up a lot of space of your hard-drive – When you first visit a website, the pages you visit get saved onto your hard-drive.
+- They are filling up a lot of space of your hard-drive.
+When you first visit a website, your device starts saving the pages.
 When you visit the website a second time, instead of re-downloading the pages it loads the website a lot faster.
 However, a build up of cookies on your hard drive causes your system to slow down.

 - They store personal information about you – Cookies remember the sites you visit and the purchases you make and advertisers (and hackers) can use this information to their advantage.
 So to improve your privacy, it’s best to delete them regularly.

 Cookies have been causing concerns around privacy for a few years now and new GDPR has changed how they can be used.

 New GDPR states that cookies must be treated as personal data because they can be used to identify an individual through their IP addresses.

 To comply with GDPR, organisations using cookies must ask for consent to process and store personal data.
 They must tell users how they are planning to use their data and are not allows to restrict access to websites or services based on whether or not consent was granted.